 One of the ways on how to soothe aching feet after work is to treat your feet to some supportive accessories.
 Before heading out on your journey, consider some last-minute shopping for a supportive compression sock for plantar fasciitis, tights, or nylons.

-Wondering how socks can help soothe sore feet?
+Wondering how socks can be a sore foot remedy?
 Consider the following benefits of supportive hosiery:

 - Compression – High-quality compression socks and hosiery can help you avoid swollen feet and ankles while preventing achiness throughout your calf muscles.
 There’s a reason pregnant women and athletes swear by this swollen and aching foot tactic.